hituro/hituro-makes-macros/date-macro/README.md

 {
     type: (string) "set" or "add" // defaults to "set"
     direction: (string) "forward" or "backward" // defaults to "forward"
-    base: {date object} // as returned by getDate, defauls to the current tim }
+    base: {date object} // as returned by getDate, defaults to the current tim }
 ```
 When `type` is "set", the format string will be treated as an absolute date.
 When it is "add", it will be treated as a timespan instead.
-When `direction` is "forward", month lengths will be calcualted going forward.
+When `direction` is "forward", month lengths will be calculated going forward.
 When it is "backward", it will be calculated going backward.

 To emulate `<<dateset>>`, call `dateToTime(datestring,{ type: "set", base: getDate(0,"date") })`, and set `$time` to the result
 To emulate `<<dateadd>>`, call `dateToTime(datestring,{ type: "add" })`, and add the result to `$time`